Showing posts with label Driving - Racers. Show all posts

 Did you know?

-The new Lotus Esprit actually works on the Atari ST and features nice sky rasters, faster gameplay and more.
-The only caveat is the requirement of 1MB Ram and also a Blitter Chip (check the Options menu in GEM if you're unsure!).
-All Mega STs meet these requirements and late-model STFM's have an empty socket...
+The new Lotus Esprit actually works on the Atari ST and features sky rasters, faster gameplay, and more.
+The only caveat is the requirement of 1MB RAM and also a Blitter Chip (check the Options menu in GEM if you're unsure!).
+All Mega STs meet these requirements, and late-model STFMs have an empty socket...
 Feeling tempted to upgrade?

 Worried that you don't have a working floppy disk at hand?
 Well, the download is compatible with floppy disk replacements and can also run off a hard drive/ultrasatan using programs like Floppy Image Runner.
 Check that out!

-Finally, if you have extra hardware connected to your Atari STe, like hard drives, then disconnect and power them off.
-Do not try leaving the hard drive on and attempting to bypass that auto-booting.
+Finally, if you have extra hardware connected to your Atari STe, like hard drives, then disconnect and power off.
+Do not leave the hard drive on and attempt to bypass the auto-booting.
 Power it off and cold boot the computer.

 Check it out, I made the high score table.
 Honest, I swear I did... ahem!!